hydra/componentmanager/README.md

 ```
 purchasecombiner @configs\user.purchasecombiner
 ```

-5) manually append line items to the spreadsheet for purchases from unsupported suppliers.
+5) Manually append line items to the spreadsheet for purchases from unsupported suppliers.

 6) Export BOM from EDA tool (DipTrace)